**** Some classes may not be available.

 LAKE LIFE (Aquatic Ecology)

-**Students will be wading in the lake, so be sure to remind them to bring appropriate clothes and shoes that tie or strap to their feet.***
+**Students will be wading in the lake, so be sure to remind them to bring appropriate clothes and shoes that can get wet.
+No flip flops!***

 ***Because of the weather, this class is recommended for late spring through early fall.***